bfb/cuda/README.md

     $ cuda get http://0.0.0.0:5000/file_name.html

-It will get the file_name.html to the server and parse the file to retrieve all assets asynchronously.
+It will get the file_name.html and parse the file to retrieve all assets asynchronously.